Results and Clearing: Your questions answered

 Receiving your results and securing your place at university may seem like a daunting process.
 Here we answer some of the common questions that you might have.

-- Make sure you're able to access UCAS Track online so that you can view the decision made on your application
+- Make sure you're able to access your UCAS Hub so that you can view the decision made on your application

 - Make sure you have the contact details for the universities that are your Firm and Insurance choices

-- If you want to look for a place in Clearing or Adjustment, then you can use both the UCAS website and university websites to see if there are any vacancies in the subjects you're interested in.
-Note down the advertised Clearing/Adjustment telephone numbers for the universities which are offering these vacancies.
+- If you want to look for a place in Clearing, you can use both the UCAS website and university websites to see if there are any vacancies in the subjects you're interested in.
+Note down the advertised Clearing telephone numbers for the universities which are offering these vacancies.

-The best way for you to find out whether you've been accepted by your chosen university is to use UCAS Track.
+The best way for you to find out whether you've been accepted by your chosen university is to use the UCAS Hub.

-UCAS Track is 'frozen' during the week before the release of A Level results.
-It will reopen at around 8am on Thursday 13 August and you'll be able to log in to view university decisions.
+UCAS is 'frozen' during the week before the release of A Level results.
+It will reopen at 8.30am on Thursday 18 August and you'll be able to log in to view university decisions.

 Most universities will also have a helpline for students who have any questions or concerns, but you should be prepared for it to be difficult to get through on the phone as many applicants will be contacting each university.

-You should check UCAS Track for your chosen university's decision.
+You should check the UCAS Hub for your chosen university's decision.
 In some cases, universities may accept a student who's achieved slightly lower grades than originally required.

-UCAS Track should show the decision of both the Firm and Insurance universities.
+The UCAS Hub should show the decision of both the Firm and Insurance universities.
 If you've not been accepted by your Firm university, you should look for the decision of your Insurance choice.

 If you've been unsuccessful at both your Firm and Insurance universities, there's the option of looking for a place at another university through Clearing (see below for more information about Clearing).

-Universities are obliged to accept any Firm applicant who meets the conditions of their offer and whose results are confirmed by 31 August.
+Universities will publish a deadline up to which they'll accept any Firm applicant who meets the conditions of their offer.
+At Sheffield, this deadline is 31 August.

-If a result is likely to be delayed until after 31 August, you should contact your chosen university to ask whether this deadline can be extended.
+If a result is likely to be delayed until after your chosen university's deadline, you should contact the university to ask whether it can be extended.
 In some cases, universities won't be able to accept results after this date, although it may still be possible for a university to arrange for an Unconditional offer to be deferred to next year.

 - If you're happy with your chosen university, stick with it

-If you're interested in other universities and you haven't achieved higher grades than were required in your Firm offer, then you can look at other university options in Clearing.
+If you're interested in other universities, you can look at other university options in Clearing.

 Remember that the Insurance choice is under no obligation to take a student who's Firm at another university, so you should make sure you'll be accepted before getting released from your Firm choice.
 You may also wish to check with your Insurance choice whether any guarantees about accommodation would still apply to you as a Clearing applicant.

-The UCAS website and university websites will provide the best listings of what vacancies are available through Clearing and Adjustment.
-Many universities will also have a Clearing and Adjustment helpline.
+The UCAS website and university websites will provide the best listings of what vacancies are available through Clearing.
+Many universities will also have a Clearing helpline.
 If you're interested in a vacancy or a particular university, you should contact that university directly.

 Ask us a question